Raphi93/shome-components/readme.md

 A small, modern **React + TypeScript** component library with **CSS Variable** theming.
 This README documents the **Button**, **Cards**, and **Tooltip** components in detail, including props, composition, and theming tokens.

-> Language: The docs are in **English** to make API naming consistent.
-If you prefer German docs, say the word and I’ll localize them.

 ---